11 Accessing Data

 survey_data_raw <- read_sheet("https://docs.google.com/spreadsheets/d/1AR0_RcFBg8wdiY4Cj-k8vRypp_txh27MyZuiRdqScog/edit?usp=sharing")

 Take a look at the survey_data_raw object to confirm that the data was imported.
-Using the glimpse() function from the dplyr package can make it easier to read:
+Using the glimpse() function from the dplyr package makes it easier to read:

 library(tidyverse)